mohammad-taheri1/TDD-Interview-JS/README.md

 npm install
 ```

-### Run your tests ?
+### Run your tests

-You can use one of the following commands to run your test.
+Use one of the following commands to run your test.

 #### **Normal test**